Habitat at Work

 Click on schooling brook trout to see the video below.

 This video shows a pair of lake-run brown trout just after they completed their last egg laying event.
 You will see the male at the beginning trying to urge the female to lay eggs but she ignores him and just continues the process of excavating gravel to cover her eggs.

-Click on spawning brown trout to see the video.
+Click on spawning brown trout to see the video below.